 What to Expect:

-Spring in Switzerland is a time of renewal.
-The snow melts in the lower regions, meadows bloom with wildflowers, and hiking trails begin to open.
+In Switzerland, spring is a time of new beginnings.
+The snow melts in the lower areas, wildflowers bloom in the meadows, and hiking trails start to open.

 Why Visit in Spring: